Print

 1

-Bring a large pot of salted water to a boil.
-Add the orzo and cook until al dente, about 8-10 minutes.
-Once cooked, drain the orzo and rinse under cold water to stop the cooking process and cool it down quickly.
+Bring a large pot of well-salted water to a boil.
+Add the orzo and cook until al dente, about 8–10 minutes, stirring occasionally to prevent sticking.
+Once cooked, drain the orzo in a colander and immediately rinse under cold water to halt the cooking process and cool it down quickly.
+Set aside to drain completely before using.

 2

 While the orzo is cooking, prepare your vegetables.
-Cut the cherry tomatoes in half, dice the cucumber, finely dice the red onion, and slice the olives.
+Halve the cherry tomatoes, dice the cucumber, finely dice the red onion, and slice the olives.
+Add all the prepped vegetables to a large salad bowl.
+Once the orzo has cooled completely, add it to the bowl as well, and gently toss to combine.

 3